 We'll look at a sample attack against Flash in due course, but first a comment on workflow.
 Personally, I don't like using memory corruption bugs when attempting to gain entry into target systems.
 By the nature of these vulnerabilities, there can be a lot of uncertainty and a lot that can go wrong.
 When targeting a massive number of users in a phishing attack, that can be acceptable, but in a specific APT-modeling scenario, every failed attack will cause the target to become more aware and more suspicious.
-Consequently, you have to remove as much uncertainty as possible, so when exploiting such vulnerabilities, it is desirable to have as much information on what the client is running beforehand, both in terms of an attack surface as well the specific amount of intelligence to detect vulnerabilities in browsers and exploit them in real-time depending on what is found.
+Consequently, you have to remove as much uncertainty as possible, so when exploiting such vulnerabilities, it is desirable to have as much information on what the client is running beforehand, both in terms of an attack surface as well the specific versions of the software.
+It is possible to set up a webserver and give it a certain amount of intelligence to detect vulnerabilities in browsers and exploit them in real-time depending on what is found.
 However, this is rarely practical in real-world attacks against corporate infrastructure and they tend to be "loud" (suspicious to IDS) and slow (the target may leave the web page or close the browser before an appropriate exploit is selected and exploited).
 Our process therefore should look like this: